 Regarding head tracking hardware we can distinguish between built-in, or internal, and external technology.
 Internal head tracking is common for head-mounted displays but also in more and more headphones.
 Gyroscopes and accelerometers inside the device measure the head movements.

 External head-tracking devices are usually attached to the headphones or the headset.
 There are of course different technological approaches for those devices.
 Some work with infrared cameras, others work with the mentioned gyroscopes, and so on.
-Also, software plays a big part in head tracking since the localization data has to be interpreted.
+Also, software plays a big part in head tracking for pc or mac since the localization data has to be interpreted.
 With the right software, even a standard webcam can become a head tracker – not need for fancy IR tracking headset.

 If you want to know, which headphones and earbuds are already using head-tracking for spatial audio click here.
 Spoiler: Apple, Yamaha, Samsung, Bose are already in – so that’s huge.